-Select plans are purchased because they are less expensive than traditional non-network driven supplemental plans.
-They are appropriate for those who are comfortable using a preferred network of doctors and hospitals on almost all occasions.
+Medicare Select Plans are sometimes popular as they are less expensive than traditional non-network driven supplemental plans.
+They are appropriate for those who are comfortable using a preferred network of doctors and hospitals for regular care.

-Supplemental select policies work much in the same way as HMOs.
-The insurance company negotiates service contracts with a preferred network of doctors and hospitals.
-These negotiations usually result in lower costs to administer care to consumers.
+Supplemental select policies work much in the same way as Health Maintenance Organizations (HMOs).
+The insurance company negotiates service contracts with a network of doctors and hospitals in the area where the supplement is offered – usually larger cities.
+These negotiations result in lower medical costs.

-The lowers cost are then passed on to the consumer in the way of lower monthly premiums on their Medicare select insurance policies.
+The cost reductions are then passed on to the consumer in the way of lower monthly premiums on their Medigap select policies.
 There is no additional cost sharing however.
-A Plan F is still a Plan F – the insured simply needs to stay in network for his or her medical services.
+A Plan F is still a Plan F – the insured simply needs to stay in-network for his or her medical services.

 The primary advantage is simply cost.
 By agreeing to use the approved network, consumers can save money on their Medicare supplement insurance.
 In some cases however, traditional supplemental plans may be less expensive than even some select plans.
 It is wise to shop around.